“Moral Indulgences: When Offsetting is Wrong” (with Rebecca Chan), Oxford Studies in Philosophy of Religion (forthcoming).

 Please email me for a draft of this paper.

 We introduce the concept and explore the permissibility of moral indulgences.
 Roughly speaking, an agent is morally indulgent when they do something that, absent a defeater, is wrong, and, in order to offset this, do something that is supererogatory and more good than the bad action was bad.
 We then seek to explain why and when being morally indulgent is permissible.
 For some cases, being morally indulgent appears permissible (as when one buys a large carbon offset after polluting more than one’s fair share), while for others, it appears impermissible (as when murdering one but, otherwise unrelatedly, saving two to make up for it).
-Our explanation for when being indulgent is permissible appeals to universalizability of the sort found in forms of Kantianism, contractualism, and rule consequentialism.
+Our explanation for when being indulgent is permissible appeals to universalizability of the sort found in certain forms of Kantianism, contractualism, and rule consequentialism.
 Finally, we explore the implications of our account for what God should do, and why, if there are no unsurpassable possible worlds.

 “Introduction to the Left,” in Ethics: Left and Right, ed. by Bob Fischer, Oxford University Press (forthcoming).